![]() |

 Enterprises are integrating data from various, isolated silos to harness the data into business intelligence that can drive vital decision making and improve internal processes.

-An ISO 20022 Native Data Platform
+An ISO 20022 Data Fabric

 The ISO 20022 message standard delivers benefits to all users throughout the payments chain.
-In High-Value Payment Systems (HVPS) the benefits are realised by the financial institutions and their corporate clients who send and receive these messages.
+In High-Value Payment Systems (HVPS) the benefits are realized by the financial institutions and their corporate clients who send and receive these messages.
 Over time, customers are expected to benefit from data-rich payments, more efficient and lower-cost payment processing, and enhanced customer services such as improved remittance services.

 This implies multiple systems within a financial institution and a corporate will have to be upgraded to consume ISO 20022 data.
 This creates a direct dent in the budget as these updates will be in line with the global ISO 20022 plans.

-Nucleus Enables banks to migrate to ISO 20022 standard and store rich information without forcing large-scale change and disruption.
+Nucleus, listed by Swift for ISO 20022 CBPR+ readiness enables banks to migrate to ISO 20022 standard and store rich information without forcing large-scale change and disruption.
 It is specifically designed to manage large and complex data sets in the cloud, integrating and enriching diverse data sources along with the payment processes.

 A highly responsive and reliable data platform, flexible across multiple cloud providers and delivering both the compliance that regulators demand along with the agility to enable financial institutions to build new services and data models.